-- In the newly added row, double-click on the cell in the Action column.
-The configuration window of the rule opens. - In the Action field, select pass. - 6.
-Select the Source menu on the left side of the configuration window. - In the User field, select the group of users allowed to set up IPsec VPN tunnels (Mobile Users@stormshield.eu in the example). - 8.
+- 1. In the filter policy, select the row below the one in which you wish to add the rule allowing mobile users to use the IPsec VPN. - 2.
+Click on New rule. - 3.
+Select Simple rule.
+A new row appears. - In the newly added row, double-click on the cell in the Action column.
+The configuration window of the rule opens. - 5.
+In the Action field, select pass. - 6.
+Select the Source menu on the left side of the configuration window. - 7.
+In the User field, select the group of users allowed to set up IPsec VPN tunnels (Mobile Users@stormshield.eu in the example). - 8.
 Click on the Advanced properties tab in the Source menu. - 9.
-For the Via field, select IPsec VPN tunnel. - 10.
+For the via field, select IPsec VPN tunnel. - 10.
 For the Authentication method field, select IPsec VPN. - 11.
 Select the Destination menu on the left side of the configuration window. - 12.
 Click on Add in the Destination hosts grid. - 13.
 Select the network that mobile users can access through the IPsec VPN tunnel (object Local Network Authorized IPsec in the example). - 14.
 Select the Inspection menu on the left side of the configuration window. - 15.
-In the Inspection profile field, select the IPS profile that contains the TCP-UDP profile with the MSS option (IPS_03 in the example). - 16.
+In the Inspection profile field, select the IPS profile that contains the TCP-UDP profile with the MSS option (IPS 03 in the example). - 16.
 Click OK. - 17.
-Double-click on the cell corresponding to the Status column to enable this rule.
+Double-click on the cell in the Status column to enable this rule.
 Its status will switch to ON. - 18.
 Click on Save and apply, then on Yes, activate the policy.